sachin9998/50_JavaScriptProjects/README.md

 16. Double All Elements in Array
 17. Find Largest using Reduce()
 18. Remove all occurrences of a specific element from an array.
 19. Display the current date and time
 20. try-catch block to handle an error of API fetch
 21. recursive function find factorial
 22. recursive function finds the nth Fibonacci number
 23. counter function using closures that increments
 24. Implement a private variable using closures
 25. Add method to Product Prototype
-26.
+26. makes multiple API calls using callbacks
-27.
+27. Rewrite using Promises
-28.

-44.
+28. Promises to load multiple images
+29. Rewrite using Async/Await
+30. Fetch data from an API and handle errors
+31. Image gallery dynamically
+32. form validation
+33. Bubbling and capturing
+34. Click event on a parent element (bubbling)
+35. countdown timer
+36. quote-changing
+37. Regular expression to validate an email
+38. Print a 2d array and reverse it
+39. Destructure an object
+40. class representing a Book add method too
+41. extends the `Book` class with the issue
+42. Prototypal Inheritance exercise
+43. Oddish or Evenish
+44. Reverse words with odd length
 45. Takes an array of objects and return the total price
 46. Return "Boom!"
 47. 1s and 0s